plume-lib/merging/README.md

 * [Java imports](README-java-imports.md):  This handles conflicts in `import` statements, keeping all the necessary imports.
 It also prevents a merge from removing a needed `import` statement, even if the merge would be clean.
+It does nothing if the file's conflicts contain anything other than import statements.

 * [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in